vishusandy/sm_releases/install.md

 3. Choose a folder to store your plugins (separate from your 'scripting' folder).
 Example: `$HOME/my_plugins`.
 This is where all of your plugins will be kept.

-4. Copy the python script to that folder (or to a `scripts` folder within it)
+4. Copy the python scripts to that folder (or to a `scripts` folder within it)

 5. Edit `config.py`